Lost Money in Azure Power? - GuruFocus.com

-Shares of Azure Power Global Limited plunged 44% on August 29, 2022 and another 26% on August 30, 2022 after the company disclosed it had received a whistleblower complaint back in May of 2022 alleging “potential procedural irregularities” and “misconduct by certain employees,” while also announcing its CEO was stepping down effective immediately after less than two months.
-According to Benzinga, Credit Suisse sharply downgraded the stock in response, slashing its price target from $22 to $5.
-Gibbs Law Group is investigating a potential Azure+Power+Securities+Class+Action+Lawsuit on behalf of shareholders who lost money in Azure Power Global Limited (NYSE: AZRE).
+An Azure+Power+Global+Limited+class+action+lawsuit has been filed on behalf of investors who lost money in Azure (NYSE: AZRE).
+Shares of Azure Power Global Limited plunged 44% on August 29, 2022, after the company disclosed for the first time that it had received a whistleblower complaint back in May of 2022 alleging “potential procedural irregularities” and “misconduct by certain employees,” while also announcing its CEO was stepping down effective immediately after less than two months.
+We encourage investors who purchased or acquired Azure shares between June 15, 2021 and August 26, 2022 to contact Gibbs Law Group to discuss your legal rights and options.

 On Monday, August 29, 2022, Azure Power admitted in a press release that it had received a whistleblower complaint back in May of 2022 regarding “potential procedural irregularities” and “misconduct by certain employees” at a plant run by its subsidiary.
 Azure Power further stated that in reviewing the allegations, the company did indeed discover “deviation from safety and quality norms” as well as “evidence of manipulation of project data and information by certain employees.”